SFDO-Tooling/CumulusCI/docs/2gp_testing.rst

 This process yields multiple benefits:

-* You can test managed packages before merging code.
+* You can test managed packages *as* managed packages, but before merging code.
-* You gain the ability to perform end-to-end testing for packages with more complex dependency structures earlier in the development lifecycle.
+* You gain the ability to perform end-to-end testing across applications that span multiple packages earlier in the development lifecycle.
 * For existing 1GP products, it also allows for the creation of a full-scale 2GP testing and development framework *before* migrating products from 1GP to 2GP.
   Migration, when generally available, will be much easier because products are already